7andrew7/Bugorama/Results.md

 ## Notes

 The ASAN/Valgrind comparison [described here](https://github.com/google/sanitizers/wiki/AddressSanitizerComparisonOfMemoryTools) is mostly accurate.
-Valgrind is the only system that reliable detects most accesses to uninitialized data.
+Valgrind is the only system that reliably detects most accesses to uninitialized data.
 However, valgrind struggles to detect out-of-bounds accesses to global data and stack data, presumably because the tool doesn't understand the semnatics of these accesses.
-In contrast to the google wiki, I found that Valgrind was able to detect use-after-return errors for me.
+The clang UB sanitizer is the only tool that detects "undefined" behaviors such as signed integer overflow and shift-past-bit-width  In contrast to the google wiki, I found that Valgrind was able to detect use-after-return errors.
 I didn't find the clang memory sanitizer to be much use.

 As a general comment, gcc7 is very bad about reporting different failure modes for different optimization levels.  -O2 seems to generate more warnings/errors than -O0.

 cpp-check was surprisingly useful.
 However, I suspect that the static analysis tools can be fooled by moving code around within compilation units: e.g., ReadUnitialized versus ReadUninitializedIndirect.